falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

     limactl start --name=falco-quickstart template://ubuntu-lts
 ```

-* Shell into the Ubuntu VM and once you're in the VM continue to the Install Falco section
+* Shell into the Ubuntu VM, and once you're in the VM, continue to the Install Falco section

 ```plain
     limactl shell falco-quickstart